Early relationships matter.

 Social Media Toolkit

-Below you'll find ready-made images you can share to your networks on social media to share the importance of love in the lives of our youth.
-Together, let's build a foundation that lasts a lifetime—giving them Love from the Start.
+Below you'll find ready-made images you can share to your social media networks to show that love is the most powerful way to help young children reach their full potential.
+Together, let's build a foundation that lasts a lifetime by giving all our children Love from the Start.

 We invite you to use the hashtag #LoveFromTheStart and to tag Healthi Kids in your posts.